Linux Security Summit North America

 • The room will include a screen, projector, and (2) microphones.

 All speakers are required to submit their final presentation slides ahead of the event.
-In addition to providing a hard copy for accessibility purposes, we find that adding the presentations before the event helps to drive interest in attending the session.
-The deadline for presentations is Tuesday, April 16.
+In addition to providing a hard copy for accessibility, we find that adding the presentations before the event helps drive interest in attending the session.
+The deadline for presentations is May 20.

 To upload slides:

-• To upload slides log into your speaker profile through Sched.com
+• Log in to your speaker profile through Sched.com

-• Click in the “Select a File” box and add the PDF document (note: there is a 50MB size limit)
+• Upload your pdf document (note: there is a 50MB size limit)

 If you have any other platform, speaker, or schedule-related questions, please contact us at cfp@linuxfoundation.org.